Azure/azure-sdk-for-js/sdk/communication/communication-call-automation/README.md

 To use this client library in the browser, first you need to use a bundler.
 For details on how to do this, please refer to our [bundling documentation](build_doc).

 ## Key concepts
-In order to do Media related actions in the call, such as Play media file, can be done by getting `CallMedia` from `CallConnection`.

-In order to do Recording related actions, `CallRecording` can be used. `CallRecording` can be retrieved from `CallAutomationClient`.

 | Name                 | Description                                                                                                                                                                                                                                                                                                                              |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | CallAutomationClient | `CallAutomationClient` is the primary interface for developers using this client library.
 It can be used to initiate calls by `createCall` or `answerCall`.                                                                                                                                                                              |